kunhwiko/Sudoku/README.md

 * mainwindow.h / mainwindow.cpp / mainwindow.ui

-  * Uses Qt and C++ to visualize a sudoku board where user can input numbers
+  * Uses Qt, CSS, and C++ to visualize a sudoku board where user can input numbers
-  * Uses Qt and C++ to visualize how backtracking solves the board
+  * Uses Qt, CSS, and C++ to visualize how backtracking solves the board

 * GUI.pro / main.cpp